How OCD and Eating Disorders Often Go Hand in Hand

 If you’re wondering whether this is your story, here are some signs that OCD and eating disorders might be showing up together:

-• You experience intrusive thoughts about food that feel impossible to ignore.
-Thoughts about calories, contamination, or what will happen if you eat certain foods loop in your mind, and eating (or not eating) becomes the compulsion that quiets them.
+You experience intrusive thoughts about food that feel impossible to ignore.
+Thoughts about calories, contamination, or what will happen if you eat certain foods loop in your mind, and obsessive thoughts about food intake can drive compulsive behaviors aimed at controlling or restricting what you eat.

-• You notice perfectionism driving both.
-There's a "right" way to eat, a "right" weight to be, a "right" way to exercise.
-Anything less than perfect feels dangerous, and your compulsive behaviors are attempts to hit that impossible standard.
+You notice perfectionism driving both.
+There’s a “right” way to eat, a “right” weight to be, a “right” way to exercise.
+Anything less than perfect feels dangerous, and your compulsive behaviors—including excessive exercise—are attempts to hit that impossible standard.

 Why Trauma Matters in OCD and Eating Disorder Treatment